 What GPA do online BSN programs require?

-Most online BSN programs set a minimum cumulative GPA of 2.75, with many competitive programs expecting 3.0 or above.
+No accreditor or state board sets a GPA floor for nursing program admission – every threshold is the individual program’s own.
+In common practice, online BSN programs set a minimum cumulative GPA of 2.75, with many competitive programs expecting 3.0 or above.
 Science GPA is frequently evaluated separately, and some programs require a minimum of 2.5–3.0 in prerequisite science courses regardless of your overall average.
+Because these are program-set numbers rather than a national standard, the only reliable figure is the one on the admissions page of the school you are applying to.

 A few points worth knowing: